osequi/react-best-practices/functional-and-reactive-programming.md

 Reactive programming achieves this through:

 1. Single Reponsibility Principle, where components:
-	1. Are aware of, and care about their own problems exclusively.
+	1. Are aware of, and care about their own problems.
 	2. Does not interfere with the internals of ther components.
 2. Asynchronous, event-based communication where components:
 	1. Subscribe to events.